-Mississippi average home insurance premiums are $980, which includes 4 primary areas of coverage.
+Mississippi average home insurance premiums are $980/yr ($82/mo), which includes four primary areas of coverage.
 It is important to the homeowner to know what these parts are, and to be aware of specific perils their home may face.
 Once you are armed with that information, you will be better able to customize your policy to give your home the best coverage at the most affordable price.

 The primary living structure of the property is the dwelling.
 Dwelling coverage includes the main structure and any others that are permanently attached, but it does not extend to buildings which can be removed without damaging the home.
 A glass sunroom might be part of the dwelling but a greenhouse in the garden would not.

 - Other Structures

 That greenhouse which wasn’t covered as part of the dwelling portion of the policy is covered as an “other” structure.
 The general rule is that any construction which is not irrevocably connected to the home is an “other” structure.
 That includes yard decoration like a well house, your brand new dock, and the fence that runs around the property, to give you an idea of what “other structures” entails.

 Personal property is anything on the insured property that belongs to you but is not covered by another part of the policy.
 The biggest problem with personal property coverage is that the default coverage is rarely enough to protect all of your possessions, but you can increase the limits to higher amount or even purchase a personal property policy separately.

 - Loss of Use